supersede-project/feedback_gathering/web_library/README.md

 |fallbackLang|Language to be used if 'lang' is not available in the locales folder|
 |lang|Language to be used|
 |userId|ID that gets sent to the repository component and will be store alongside the feedback|

+# Styling

+In order to adjust the styling of the feedback dialog, please edit app/css/_config.scss.
+Further adjustments could be done in main.scss or any other .scss file.

+Note: This setup assumes that you have a SCSS to CSS compiler in your IDE.
+So, the main.css should get built.

 # Internationalization